xiaoyongzhu/CaffeOnSparkOnHDInsight/README.md

 ## Conclusion

 In this blog, I walk you through installing CaffeOnSpark and we run a simple example.
-HDInsight is a full managed cloud distributed compute platform, and is the best place for running machine learning and advanced analytics workloads, such as [R Server on HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/r-server/), [Spark ML](https://blogs.technet.microsoft.com/machinelearning/2016/06/09/end-to-end-data-science-using-spark-on-azure-hdinsight/), etc. We will have more to share in the future, and feel free to drop any comments and feedbacks to xiaoyzhu at microsoft dot com.
+HDInsight is a full managed cloud distributed compute platform, and is the best place for running machine learning and advanced analytics workloads on large data set, such as [R Server on HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/r-server/), [Spark ML](https://blogs.technet.microsoft.com/machinelearning/2016/06/09/end-to-end-data-science-using-spark-on-azure-hdinsight/), etc. For Distributed Deep Learning, we just demostrated the ability to run Caffe on HDInsgiht Spark, and we will have more to share in the future.

+Feel free to drop any comments and feedbacks to xiaoyzhu at microsoft dot com, and pull requests for this blog is welcome!